Is my property included in the heritage overlay?

 You can find out if your property is included in the heritage overlay by creating a free property report.
 The report will tell you all the planning controls that affect your property.

-To find out which properties are included in each precinct, you can look at the heritage database or the incorporated document which is called City of Yarra Heritage review Appendix 8 It is called an incorporated document because it forms part of the planning scheme.
+To find out which properties are included in each precinct, you can look at the heritage database or the incorporated document which is called Database of Heritage Significant Areas.
+It is called an incorporated document because it forms part of the planning scheme.

 What does a heritage overlay do?